justisGipson/google_cert/configuration_management_and_the_cloud/week_two/README.md

 ```

+All right, that's the default node, so it will apply to computers in the fleet by default.

-Below example shows how specific nodes in the fleet are identified by their FQDNs, or fully qualified domain names.
+Below example shows how specific nodes in the fleet are identified by their FQDNs

 ```puppet